fir3wa1-k3r/DevJournal/_posts/2018-10-17-File-Transfer-cheatsheet.md

 <br>
 <br>
 	You can use the Python's SimpleHTTPServer module for this particular technique.
-First you need to fire up the python's HTTP server using the command `$python -m SimpleHTTPServer`.
+First you need to fire up the python's HTTP server using the command `python -m SimpleHTTPServer`.
 The `-m` is a switch to specify the module python and there you can run this command directly on your shell.
 And this server serves the files in the current directory where it is running.
     <br>